mushfikur-rahman/mushfikur-rahman/README.md

 # 👋 **Hey there!**
-I'm fresh CSE Graduate from *Computer Science and Engineering* student at **CUET**, passionate about leveraging technology to solve real-world problems.
+I'm a fresh CSE Graduate from *Computer Science and Engineering* student at **CUET**, passionate about leveraging technology to solve real-world problems.
 Here's a glimpse into my journey:

 ---